thoughtworks/recce/README.md

 | DATABASE_USERNAME | `user`      | Username to connect with                         |
 | DATABASE_PASSWORD | `password`  | Password to connect with                         |

-### Adding additional configuration files for datasets
+## Adding additional configuration files

 As a Micronaut application, [configuration can be externalised](https://docs.micronaut.io/latest/guide/#propertySource) in many ways.

-However, the recommended way to add additional configuration is to mount a volume with your configuration and set `MICRONAUT_CONFIG_FILES`.
+However, the recommended way to add additional configuration for your own datasources and datasets to reconcile is to mount a volume with your configuration and set `MICRONAUT_CONFIG_FILES` to point Recce at your additional configuration which will be merged into the base configuration.

 ```shell
 mkdir -p my-dataset-configs